Productivity tips, tricks and hacks for academics (2015 edition)

 For extended reading on the iPad, use the Accessibility controls to invert the display to white on black.
 Your eyes will thank you.

-For "pruning" an inbox while waiting, I find that the Mailbox app is especially efficient.
+For "pruning" an inbox while waiting, I find that the Superhuman app is especially efficient.

 Get rid of your TV